maevelander/logo-slider/readme.txt

 *	Easy image uploader
 *	Ability to add links to each logo if you want
 *	Auto-slide option
+*	Multiple Slideshows - create as many sliders as you like across your site

 = Demo =

 [Click here](http://demo.enigmaweb.com.au/logo-slider/) to see Logo Slider in action.

-= Pro vs Free Version =

-This is the Free version of the plugin.
-[Get Pro Version](http://enigmaplugins.com/plugins/logo-slider-pro/) if you need the following advanced features:

-*	Mulitple Slideshows - create as many sliders as you like across your site
-*	Drag n Drop logo manager so you can easily re-order logos
-*	Fully Responsive Design
-*	Use WordPress Media Library for logo images

 == Installation ==